efeboz/jacolor/README.md

 - Patterns are always boolean CSR, since integer dtypes wrap on accumulation and drop entries without saying so.
-- The coloring tries three orderings, natural, largest-first and smallest-last, and keeps whichever uses fewest colors.
-Incidence-degree is left out because it is dynamic and does not fit the static-permutation kernel.
+- The coloring tries three orderings, natural, largest-first and smallest-last, then iterated greedy from the best of them, which colors again with each color class kept together and so can only keep or lower the count.
+Incidence-degree is left out because it is dynamic and does not fit the static-permutation kernel. refine goes further by tabu search, one color fewer at a time, until it reaches the lower bound or a budget of moves.
+On a 10 by 10 periodic grid greedy needs 8 where 5 is possible, and refine finds the 5.
 - The lower bound is the densest line of the pattern, which any coloring has to spend a color on.
 Reaching it settles the question for that direction and summary() reports it as optimal, though it says nothing about the other